 Report your sightings

-Download the app or login online to report sightings
+Download the app or login online to report your sightings

-The FREE Eye on the Reef app can be used to capture, submit and share your sightings, photographs and video recordings with the Great Barrier Reef Marine Park Authority and others.
+The Eye on the Reef app can be used to capture, submit and share your sightings, photographs and short video recordings with the Great Barrier Reef Marine Park Authority and others.

 It can also be used as an educational tool to learn more about your favourite Great Barrier Reef creatures.
 Use the app to tell us about the amazing creatures you have seen in the Great Barrier Reef Marine Park.